travis-ci/docs-travis-ci-com/blog/_posts/2012-03-27-upcoming_ubuntu_11_10_migration.md

 ### OpenSSL

 Another important change OpenSSL version.
 11.10 ships with OpenSSL 1.0 by default, but even more importantly, disables SSLv2 support.
-SSLv2 is very old (released in [1995](http://youtu.be/N6voHeEa3ig)), there were 4 updates to the spec after it: SSL 3.0, TLS 1.0, TLS 1.1 and TLS 1.2.
+SSLv2 is very old (released in [1995](http://www.youtube.com/watch?v=N6voHeEa3ig)), there were four updates to the spec after it: SSL 3.0, TLS 1.0, TLS 1.1 and TLS 1.2.
 In addition to that, SSLv2 contains several known [security flaws](http://en.wikipedia.org/wiki/Secure_Socket_Layer#cite_note-5) and all new distributions either already dropped support for it or will be dropping it very soon.